 Then copy the smaller . file (no extension) to the same folder and run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd

 3. Make all files on the E2B drive contiguous by running \MAKE_THIS_DRIVE_CONTIGUOUS.cmd

-4. The .imgPTN file must be located on the disk before the other file that does not have a file extension, or else direct UEFI-booting may not be possible as it won't be listed by the firmware.
+4. The .imgPTN file must be located on the disk before the other file that does not have a file extension, or else direct UEFI-booting may not be possible because the drive may not be listed by the firmware.

-An alternative to using SWITCH_E2B is to use the MOVE_IMGPTN script.
+An alternative is to use the MOVE_IMGPTN script.

 Read and follow the instructions in the \_ISO\docs\E2B Utilities\MOVE_IMGPTN\ReadMe.txt file.

 You must make a shortcut that will run with administrator rights.

 administrator shortcut and press [ENTER] if required.

 Look for a green=PASS screen on completion.

 Note: If you are having problems with re-ordering, try swapping over the file extensions so that the .imgPTN file is the small file, and the file with no extension is the large file.
 This should work for Fixed-disk E2B drives.
 If you have a Removable USB flash drive however, it will only work for Windows 10 1607 or later based files.